 WHAT IS RCI?

-Before joining RCI there was never an in-house product design team in place.
-As the design team grew, it became increasingly important to maintain a consistent style and visual language across all areas of the product.
-Working within a company of people distributed around the world, building a product in over 100 countries and nearly 4 million users it was clear that we needed more systematic ways to guide and leverage our collective efforts.
+I joined RCI to lead the design of their very first in-house product design team.
+As the team grew, it became increasingly important to maintain a consistent style and visual language across all areas of the product.
+Working within a company of people distributed around the world, building a product in over 100 countries and nearly 4 million users it was clear that we needed a more systematic way to guide and leverage our collective efforts.

 Fig: Newly redesigned search experience, using components from the RCI Design System.